aheuma/IncentivizedBookReviews/results.md

 <br>With p < 0.001[^1], the difference between the groups is statistically highly significant (_H3_ is confirmed).
 Even more, with an effect size of 0.64, the difference is considered to have considerable practical relevance.

-### Hypothesis 4 {#hypothesis-4}
+#### Hypothesis 4 {#hypothesis-4}

 | **Measure** | **IR** | **NIR** |
 | --- | ---|---|
 | Median | 5 | **4** |

 <br>In this case, the median scores are compared because there are ordinal variables.
 Due to the contrary tendency, hypothesis _H4_ is rejected.
-Instead, the alternative hypothesis - _H4b NIRs are less extreme than IRs_ - is tested.
+Instead, the alternative hypothesis—_H4b NIRs are less extreme than IRs_—is tested.

 | **Measure** | **Value** |
 | --- | ---|